A Comprehensive Guide to Brick Molding Profiles: Everything You Need to Know

 Common Materials Used for Brick Molding

-Brick molding can be crafted from a variety of materials, each offering distinct advantages and aesthetic options:
+Brick molding can be constructed from various materials, each offering unique benefits and aesthetic options:

 1. Wood: